jckantor/ND-Pyomo-Cookbook/README.md

 # ND Pyomo Cookbook

-**ND Pyomo Cookbook** is a collection of notebooks showing how to use [Pyomo](http://www.pyomo.org/) to solve modeling and optimization problems.
+**ND Pyomo Cookbook** is a collection of notebooks showing the use [Pyomo](http://www.pyomo.org/) to solve modeling and optimization problems.
 With Pyomo, one can embed within Python an optimization model consisting of **decision variables**, **constraints**, and an optimization **objective**.
-A rich set of features enables the modeling and analysis of complex systems.
+Pyomo includes a rich set of features enables the modeling and analysis of complex systems.

 The notebooks in this collection were developed for instructional purposes at Notre Dame.
 Originally developed using the [Anaconda distribution of Python](https://www.anaconda.com/download/), the notebooks have been updated to open directly [Google Colaboratory](https://colab.research.google.com/) where they can be run using only a browser window.

-PyomoFest at Notre Dame was held June 5-7, 2018.
-This repository contains the [agenda](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/PyomoFest.md), [slides](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/slides) and [exercises](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/exercises_wo_soln/exercises) distributed during that event.
+This collection was originally developed as a followup to PyomoFest at Notre Dame that was held June 5-7, 2018.
+Notes distributed at the event are included in this repository:
+[agenda](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/PyomoFest.md),
+[slides](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/slides) and
+[exercises](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/exercises_wo_soln/exercises)

+**September, 2022 Update** This repository has been revised using [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
+Some notebooks have been updated with more consistent use of Pyomo.
+Where appropriate, constraints, objectives, and expressions have been rewritten using the Pyomo decorator syntax.
+New notebooks include 5.4 Diffusion and Adsorption in Polymers.

 ## [1.0 Getting Started with Pyomo](notebooks/01.00-Getting-Started-with-Pyomo.ipynb)